Total names

 You can use the total names that you define in the Allocations, Budgeting, Ratio Analysis, Project Accounting, Lease Management applications.

-You use a total name in a compute statement with a data dictionary name that has a TOT suffix.
+Use a total name in a compute statement with a data dictionary name that has a TOT suffix.
 For example, if you create a SALES total name and you want to include the current period total for it in a compute statement, then the data dictionary name is CPTOT(SALES).
 CP identifies the current period, TOT identifies that a total name is specified, and SALES is the total name.
-Data dictionary Compute statement

-You have the option to select the amount, unit, currency, or budget values to create the total.
+You can select the amount, unit, currency, or budget values to create the total.